 2. Body chemistry and bites

 Although exercise is beneficial, it might make you more appealing to mosquitos in the short term.
-Insects are drawn to persons with higher body temperatures because they can smell chemicals released in perspiration, such as lactic acid, uric acid, and ammonia.
+Insects are drawn to persons with higher body temperatures because they can smell chemicals released in sweat, such as lactic acid, uric acid, and ammonia.

 If you’ve just finished a run, showering and cooling off before heading out to the garden can be a smart idea.
-Some people emit more perspiration and have greater levels of uric and other acids due to genetic causes, making them more prone to be bitten whether or not they’ve recently exercised.
+Some people emit more perspiration and have greater uric and other acids due to genetic causes, making them more prone to be bitten whether or not they’ve recently exercised.

 Pregnant women attract mosquitos more than non-pregnant women, according to one research.
 There are several things at play here.

-First, mosquitoes are drawn to body heat, and pregnant women have somewhat greater body temperatures than the normal population.
+First, mosquitoes are drawn to body heat, and pregnant women have greater body temperatures than the normal population.
 Second, they exhale significantly more carbon dioxide than others, making them easier to detect by mosquitoes.

 This might put pregnant women in danger in Zika-affected areas.
 They may reduce the hazards by covering up, using approved repellants, and avoiding going outside after dark.

 5. Beer consumption